arnodel/golua/quotas.md

 }
 ```

-The `*runtime.Runtime` type has a `CallInContext(def RuntimeContextDef, f
+The `*runtime.Runtime` type has another method:
-func()) RuntimeContext` method similar to Lua's `runtime.callcontext`.
-It is a
+- `CallInContext(def RuntimeContextDef, f func()) RuntimeContext`: similar to
-convenience function to run some code in a given context, catching the
+  Lua's `runtime.callcontext`.
+It is a convenience function to run some code in
-`QuotaExceededError` panics if they occur and returning the finished context.
+  a given context, catching the `QuotaExceededError` panics if they occur and
-So the above could be rewritten safely as follows.
+  returning the finished context.
+So the above could be rewritten safely as
+  follows.

 ```golang
 import (